 German music festival to resume after Friday evacuation amid terror threat

-A popular German rock festival is set to resume today after police searches failed to confirm fears of a terrorist threat, organisers have said.
+A popular German rock festival is set to resume on Saturday after police searches failed to confirm fears of a terrorist threat, organisers have said.

 Authorities shut down and cleared thousands of fans from the three-day Rock am Ring festival near Nurburg on Friday evening, its opening night.